sanghavi1/Reminisce/Readme.txt

 Purpose: Open any saved message from any date.
 Simply type in a date to begin.
 After reading over all the messages from that date, type in any unique part of the title to open all the messages with that phrase.

+Simply open the bash file with terminal and launch!

 Thanks,
 Yash